 It is actually a more interesting photo of the wooden structure of the old Granite Island causeway than it would have been if the film was normal or non-damaged.
 What it shows is that it is the materiality of film that opens up opportunities to treat the film differently during the developmental process.
 You can play around with the filmic material if you want to, but colour film is now expensive.

-]]>In this earlier post I mentioned that in December 2022 my Leica M4-P and the Summicron 50mm lens was damaged from a rogue wave surging over me whilst I was photographing on the rocks along the southern Fleurieu Peninsula in South Australia.
+]]>In this earlier post I mentioned that in December 2022 my Leica M4-P and the Summicron 50mm lens were damaged from a rogue wave surging over me whilst I was photographing on the rocks along the southern Fleurieu Peninsula in South Australia.

 Leica advised that the lens was unrepairable but that they could repair the camera body.
 The rangefinder body is now with the Leica workshop in Wetzlar, Germany and I've been advised that there is a 6 months wait for analogue camera repairs.
 So I will need to acquire another 50mm lens.